johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/setup.md

 * dotnet build workflowapp.csproj
 * dotnet run bin/debug/dotnet2.0/workflowapp.dll

+Note: See notes for WorkflowApp under "Visual Studio Code"

 <!-- END OF README SECTION -->

 --------------------------------------------------------------

 # Database

 You may not need to install and setup the database.
 There are test stubs that substitute for calling database.
 See "Test Stubs" below.